TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. note::

-    To find out all TYPO3 Core packages, you can visit the TYPO3 Composer Helper website. https://get.typo3.org/misc/composer/helper
+    To find out more about TYPO3 Core packages, you can visit the TYPO3 Composer Helper website. https://get.typo3.org/misc/composer/helper
-    From this website, you can select TYPO3 Core Packages you need and generate the composer command to require them.
+    From this website, you can select the TYPO3 Core Packages you need and generate the composer command to require them.